cyong813/kopi/README.md

 ## Research Topics

-* React Bootstrap
+* (2 points) Sass because much more easier to use than pure CSS
-* React.js as the frontend framework
+* (5 points) React.js as the frontend framework
-* Using Webpack
-    * Sass
-* Google Map API
+* (1 point) Google Map API for populating & visualizing coffee shop locations

-10 points total out of 8 required points
+8 points total out of 8 required points

 ## [Link to Initial Main Project File](app.js)